 Our future success will depend on our ability to reduce our dependence on a few products by developing new ICs and product enhancements that achieve market acceptance in a timely and cost-effective manner.
-The development of mixed-signal ICs is highly complex, and we occasionally have experienced delays in completing the development and introduction of new products and product enhancements.
+The development of mixed-signal ICs is highly complex, and we have experienced delays in completing the development and introduction of new products and product enhancements.
 Successful product development and market acceptance of our products depend on a number of factors, including:

-- changing requirements of customers; - accurate prediction of market requirements; - timely completion and introduction of new designs; - timely qualification and certification of our ICs for use in our customers' products; - commercial acceptance and volume production of the products into which our ICs will be incorporated;

-- availability of foundry, assembly and test capacity; - achievement of high manufacturing yields; - quality, price, performance, power use and size of our products; - availability, quality, price and performance of competing products and technologies; - our customer service and support capabilities and responsiveness; - successful development of our relationships with existing and potential customers; - changes in technology, industry standards or end-user preferences; and - cooperation of software partners and semiconductor partners to support our chips within a system.
+- changing requirements of customers; - accurate prediction of market and technical requirements, such as any shift of GSM/GPRS to EDGE and Wideband Code Division Multiple Access (WCDMA); - timely completion and introduction of new designs; - timely qualification and certification of our ICs for use in our customers' products; - commercial acceptance and volume production of the products into which our ICs will be incorporated; - availability of foundry, assembly and test capacity; - achievement of high manufacturing yields; - quality, price, performance, power use and size of our products; - availability, quality, price and performance of competing products and technologies; - our customer service and support capabilities and responsiveness; - successful development of our relationships with existing and potential customers; - changes in technology, industry standards or end-user preferences; and - cooperation of software partners and semiconductor partners to support our chips within a system.

 We cannot provide any assurance that products which we recently have developed or may develop in the future will achieve market acceptance.
 We have introduced to market or are in development of many ICs.
-If our ICs fail to achieve market acceptance, or if we fail to develop new products that achieve market acceptance, our growth prospects, operating results and competitive position could be adversely affected.
+If our ICs fail to achieve market acceptance, or if we fail to develop new products on a timely basis that achieve market acceptance, our growth prospects, operating results and competitive position could be adversely affected.